 OneAgent automatically detects queues and topics as part of distributed traces when monitored applications use the endpoints of compatible messaging clients to send or retrieve messages.
 To check the compatible clients, see Technology support.

-To get an overview of all detected queues and topics, from the Dynatrace menu, go to Queues.
+To get an overview of all detected queues and topics, go to Message Queues.